NETWAYS/advanced-puppet-training/reports/04_audit.md

 ****

-* Use Puppet for auditing
+* Use Puppet for auditing on `agent-centos.localdomain`

 ## Steps: